-- •licensing of insurers and agents:
+- licensing of insurers and agents;

-- •capital and surplus requirements;
+- capital and surplus requirements;

-- •approval of premium rates for insurance;
+- approval of premium rates for insurance;

-- •limitations on types and amounts of investments;
+- limitations on types and amounts of investments;

-- •limitations on the size of risks that may be insured by a single company;
+- limitations on the size of risks that may be insured by a single company;

 - filing of annual and other reports with respect to financial condition;

-- •the amount of dividends and other payments made by insurance subsidiaries;
+- the amount of dividends and other payments made by insurance subsidiaries;

-- •establishing reserves;
+- establishing reserves;

-- •accounting and financing practices;
+- accounting and financing practices;

-- deposits of securities for the benefit of policyholders:
+- deposits of securities for the benefit of policyholders;

-- •trade and marketing practices;
+- trade and marketing practices;

-- •regulation of insurance;
+- regulation of reinsurance;

-- •approval of policy forms; and
+- approval of policy forms; and

-- •use of personal information.
+- use of personal information.

-Insurance holding companies are subject to the regulation of intercompany transactions, changes in control and acquisitions, among others, by state regulators.
+Insurance holding companies are subject to periodic examinations and the regulation of acquisitions, intercompany transactions and changes in control, among others, by state regulators.

 The Company's other businesses also operate within state and federal guidelines.
-Any changes in the regulatory environment could restrict its existing or future operations or make it more burdensome to conduct them.
+Any changes in the regulatory environment could restrict its existing or future operations and could possibly make it more burdensome and costly to conduct them.